 Annual review of the tenured faculty member is first conducted on the regional campus, with a focus on teaching and service.
 The review then moves to the department and proceeds as described above.
 In the event of divergence in performance assessment between the regional campus and the department, the department chair discusses the matter with the regional campus dean/director in an effort to clarify and reconcile the divergence, so that the faculty member receives consistent assessment and advice.

 5.6 Clinical Faculty

-The annual review process for clinical probationary and non-probationary faculty is identical to that for tenure-track probationary and tenured faculty respectively Oversight of the activities of the clinical faculty is the responsibility of the Department Chair.
+The annual review process for clinical probationary (defined as clinical faculty serving in their first contract term) and non-probationary faculty is identical to that for tenure-track probationary and tenured faculty respectively.